Excessive Heat Warning issued for Palo Verde Valley by NWS - News Break

 Excessive Heat Warning issued for Palo Verde Valley by NWS

-Effective: 2021-07-10 03:05:00 PDT Expires: 2021-07-11 20:00:00 PDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: An Excessive Heat Warning means that a period of very hot temperatures, even by local standards, will occur.
+Effective: 2021-07-09 10:00:00 PDT Expires: 2021-07-10 20:00:00 PDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: An Excessive Heat Warning means that a period of very hot temperatures, even by local standards, will occur.
 Actions should be taken to lessen the impact of the extreme heat.
 Stay indoors and seek air-conditioned buildings.
 Drink water, more than usual, and avoid dehydrating alcoholic, sugary, or caffeinated drinks.
 Dress for the heat - lightweight and light- colored clothing.
 Eat small meals and eat more often.
 Monitor those with a higher vulnerability to heat, including small children.
 Check in on family, friends, and neighbors, especially the elderly.
 If engaging in outdoor activity, take longer and more frequent breaks and avoid the hottest parts of the day.
 Never leave kids or pets unattended in cars.
 Public cooling shelters are available in some areas.
 Consult county officials for more details, which may include guidance for proper social distancing measures.
 Recognize the signs and symptoms of heat-related illness.
 Early signs include thirst and muscle cramps.
 Heat exhaustion may include: cool, moist, pale skin; headache; dizziness; weakness or exhaustion; nausea.
 The most serious illness is heat stroke, which may include: vomiting; confusion; throbbing headache; decreased alertness or loss of consciousness; high body temperature (above 105F); hot, dry skin; rapid, weak pulse; rapid, shallow breathing; seizures.
 Heat stroke can be DEADLY.
 Treat as an emergency and call 9 1 1.
 Continue to monitor NWS forecasts, broadcast outlets, and local government for updates.
-Target Area: Palo Verde Valley EXCESSIVE HEAT WARNING REMAINS IN EFFECT UNTIL 8 PM MST /8 PM PDT/ SUNDAY * WHAT...Dangerously hot conditions.
-Afternoon temperatures 109 to 118. * WHERE...In Arizona, Aguila Valley, Parker Valley, Central La Paz County, Yuma and Tonopah Desert.
-In California, Palo Verde Valley. * WHEN...Until 8 PM MST /8 PM PDT/ Sunday. * IMPACTS...High Heat Risk.
+Target Area: Palo Verde Valley EXCESSIVE HEAT WARNING REMAINS IN EFFECT FROM 10 AM MST /10 AM PDT/ THIS MORNING TO 8 PM MST /8 PM PDT/ SATURDAY * WHAT...Dangerously hot conditions.
+Afternoon temperatures 110 to 119 expected. * WHERE...In Arizona, Aguila Valley, Parker Valley, Central La Paz County, Yuma and Tonopah Desert.
+In California, Palo Verde Valley. * WHEN...From 10 AM MST /10 AM PDT/ this morning to 8 PM MST /8 PM PDT/ Saturday. * IMPACTS...High Heat Risk.
 Overexposure can cause heat cramps and heat exhaustion to develop and, without intervention, can lead to heat stroke.alerts.weather.gov

 Comments / 0